letsencrypt/cp-cps/CP-CPS.md

 Subscribers can revoke certificates belonging to their accounts via the ACME API if they can sign the revocation request with the associated account private key.
 No other information is required in such cases.

-ISRG may administratively revoke certificates if it determines that the Subscriber has failed to meet obligations under the ISRG CP, this CPS, the relevant Subscriber Agreement, or any other applicable agreement, regulation, or law.
+ISRG may administratively revoke certificates if it determines that the Subscriber has failed to meet obligations under this CP/CPS, the relevant Subscriber Agreement, or any other applicable agreement, regulation, or law.
 Certificates may also be administratively revoked at ISRG management's discretion.

 ### 4.9.3 Procedure for revocation request